bdorney/CMS_GEM_Analysis_Framework/README.txt

         # 4.e.iii.V  Example Config File - Mode: Series
         # --------------------------------------------------------

-        Two example files here are presented.
+        Four example files here are presented.

-        The first example illustrates a series run in which the entire analysis is requested on a list of input TFile's create by amoreSRS.
+        The first example illustrates a series run in which the entire analysis is requested on a list of input TFile's containing the THit and TCluster trees.
 Here the Output_Individual is set to false to create one output file representing the results of the analysis on all input files.
 Changing Output_Individual to true will produce one output file per input file.
 The example is as follows:

             [BEGIN_RUN_INFO]
                 #Config Files